tytydraco/yessleep/out/Someone_installed_a_peephole_in_my_roof_directly_above_my_bed_I_cant_tell_how_long_its_been_there_but_theyve_been_watching_me_through_it_while_I_sleep.md

 Something about his behavior was completely off.

 As I placed the ladder against the side of my house, I noticed something else, too.
-I could have sworn my neighbor across the street was observing me behind a curtained window on the second floor of their house but ducked their head away when I saw them.
+I could have sworn my neighbor across the street was observing me behind a curtained window on the second floor of their house, ducking their head away only once they noticed that I saw them.

 \----------------